wei3hua2/awesome-iohk-papers/sort_by_authors.md

 ## Aggelos Kiayias

+### Composition with Knowledge Assumptions (2021) [link](https://eprint.iacr.org/2021/165.pdf)

+Zero-knowledge succinct non-interactive arguments (zk-SNARKs) rely on knowledge assumptions for their security.
+Meanwhile, as the complexity and scale of cryptographic systems continues to grow, the composition of secure protocols is of vital importance.
+The current gold standards of composable security, the Universal Composability and Constructive Cryptography frameworks cannot capture knowledge assumptions, as their core proofs of composition prohibit white-box extraction.
+In this paper, we present a formal model allowing the composition of knowledge assumptions.
+Despite showing impossibility for the general case, we demonstrate the model’s usefulness when limiting knowledge assumptions to few instances of protocols at a time.
+We finish by providing the first instance of a simultaneously succinct and composable zk-SNARK, by using existing results within our framework.

+### Conclave: A Collective Stake Pool Protocol (2021) [link](https://eprint.iacr.org/2021/742.pdf)

+Proof-of-Stake (PoS) distributed ledgers are the most common alternative to Bitcoin’s Proof-of-Work (PoW) paradigm, replacing the hardware dependency with stake, i.e., assets that a party controls.
+Similar to PoW’s mining pools, PoS’s stake pools, i.e., collaborative entities comprising of multiple stakeholders, allow a party to earn rewards more regularly, compared to participating on an individual basis.
+However, stake pools tend to increase centralization, since they are typically managed by a single party that acts on behalf of the pool’s members.
+In this work we propose Conclave, a formal design of a Collective Stake Pool, i.e., a decentralized pool with no single point of authority.
+We formalize Conclave as an ideal functionality and implement it as a distributed protocol, based on standard cryptographic primitives.
+Among Conclave’s building blocks is a weighted threshold signature scheme (WTSS); to that end, we define a WTSS ideal functionality — which might be of independent interest — and propose two constructions based on threshold ECDSA, which enable (1) fast trustless setup and (2) identifiable aborts.

+### Babel Fees via Limited Liabilities (2021) [link](https://arxiv.org/pdf/2106.01161.pdf)

+Custom currencies (ERC-20) on Ethereum are wildly popular, but they are second class to the primary currency Ether.
+Custom currencies are more complex and more expensive to handle than the primary currency as their accounting is not natively performed by the underlying ledger, but instead in user-defined contract code.
+Furthermore, and quite importantly, transaction fees can only be paid in Ether.
+In this paper, we focus on being able to pay transaction fees in custom currencies.
+We achieve this by way of a mechanism permitting short term liabilities to pay transaction fees in conjunction with offers of custom currencies to compensate for those liabilities.
+This enables block producers to accept custom currencies in exchange for settling liabilities of transactions that they process.
+We present formal ledger rules to handle liabilities together with the concept of babel fees to pay transaction fees in custom currencies.
+We also discuss how clients can determine what fees they have to pay, and we present a solution to the knapsack problem variant that block producers have to solve in the presence of babel fees to optimise their profits.

 ### Securing Proof-of-Work Ledgers via Checkpointing (2021) [link](https://eprint.iacr.org/2020/173.pdf)

 Distributed ledgers based on the Proof-of-Work (PoW) paradigm are typically most vulnerable when mining participation is low.
 During these periods an attacker can mount devastating attacks, such as double spending or censorship of transactions.
 Checkpointing has been proposed as a mechanism to mitigate such 51% attacks.
 The core idea is to employ an external set of parties that securely run an assisting service which guarantees the ledger's properties and can be relied upon at times when the invested hashing power is low.
 We realize the assisting service in two ways, via checkpointing and timestamping, and show that a ledger, which employs either, is secure with high probability, even in the presence of an adversarial mining majority.
 We put forth the first rigorous study of checkpointing as a mechanism to protect PoW ledgers from 51% attacks.
 Notably, our design is the first to offer both consistency and liveness guarantees, even under adversarial mining majorities.
 Our liveness analysis also identifies a previously undocumented attack, namely front-running, which enables Denial-of-Service against existing checkpointed ledger systems.
 We showcase the liveness guarantees of our mechanism by evaluating the checkpointed version of Ethereum Classic, a blockchain which recently suffered a 51% attack, and build a federated distributed checkpointing service, which provides high assurance with low performance requirements.
 Finally, we prove the security of our timestamping mechanism, build a fully decentralized timestamping solution, by utilizing a secure distributed ledger, and evaluate its performance on the existing Bitcoin and Ethereum systems.

+### Mining in Logarithmic Space (2021) [link](https://eprint.iacr.org/2021/623.pdf)

+Blockchains maintain two types of data: Application data and consensus data.
+Towards long-term blockchain scalability, both of these must be pruned.
+While a large body of literature has explored the pruning of application data (UTXOs, account balances, and contract state), little has been said about the permanent pruning of consensus data (block headers).
+We present a protocol which allows pruning the blockchain by garbage collecting old blocks as they become unnecessary.
+These blocks can simply be discarded and are no longer stored by any miner.
+We show that all miners can be light miners with no harm to security.
+Our protocol is based on the notion of superblocks, blocks that have achieved an unusually high difficulty.
+We leverage them to represent underlying proof-of-work without ever illustrating it, storing it, or transmitting it.
+After our pruning is applied, the storage and communication requirements for consensus data is reduced exponentially.

+We develop new probabilistic mathematical methods to analyze our protocol in the random oracle model.
+We prove our protocol is both secure and succinct under an uninterrupted honest majority assumption for 1/3 adversaries.
+Our protocol is the first to achieve always secure, always succinct, and online Non-Interactive Proofs of Proof-of-Work, all necessary components for a logarithmic space mining scheme.
+Our work has applications beyond mining and also constitutes an improvement in state-of-the-art superlight clients and cross-chain bridges.

+### Cardano Disaster Recovery Plan (2021) [link](https://api.zotero.org/groups/478201/items/RR93NMSD/file/view?key=Qcjdk4erSuUZ8jvAah59Asef)

+The version of the Ouroboros protocol used in the current implementation of Cardano operates as expected (i.e., provides network-wide consistency and liveness) as long as two "disaster" events do not occur.
+These events are extremely unlikely to occur in the actual protocol deployment, but they may occur in standalone test deployments or under extremely unlikely real world circumstances (some examples are given below).
+This document describes these events in detail and the corresponding mitigating actions that need to be undertaken should they occur.

 ### SoK: Communication Across Distributed Ledgers (2021) [link](https://eprint.iacr.org/2019/1128.pdf)